Grand Ole Opry: Grand Ole Opry House

 Ryman Auditorium was home to the Opry until 1974.
 By the late 1960s, National Life & Accident desired a new, larger, more modern home for the long-running radio show.
 Already 51 years old at the time the Opry moved there, the Ryman was beginning to suffer from disrepair as the downtown neighborhood around it fell victim to increasing urban decay.
 Despite these shortcomings, the show's popularity continued to increase, and its weekly crowds were outgrowing the 2,362-seat venue.
 The Opry's operators wanted to build a new air-conditioned theater, with greater seating capacity, ample parking, and the ability to serve as a television production facility.
-The ideal location would be in a less urbanized part of town to provide visitors with a safer, more controlled, and more enjoyable experience.
+Their ideal location would be in a less urbanized part of town to provide visitors with a "safer, more controlled, and more enjoyable experience".

 National Life & Accident purchased farmland owned by a local sausage manufacturer (Rudy's Farm) in the Pennington Bend area of Nashville, nine miles east of downtown and adjacent to the newly constructed Briley Parkway.
 The new Opry venue was the centerpiece of a grand entertainment complex at that location, which later included Opryland USA Theme Park and Opryland Hotel.
 The theme park opened to the public on June 30, 1972, well ahead of the 4,000-seat Opry House, which debuted nearly two years later, on Saturday, March 16, 1974.
 The last show of the Grand Ole Opry at the Ryman Auditorium was held on March 15, 1974.

 Opening night was attended by sitting U.S. President Richard Nixon, who played a few songs on the piano.
 To carry on the tradition of the show's run at the Ryman, a six-foot circle of oak was cut from the corner of the Ryman's stage and inlaid into center stage at the new venue.
 Artists on stage usually stood on the circle as they performed, and most modern performers still follow this tradition.

 The theme park was closed and demolished following the 1997 season, but the Grand Ole Opry House remains in use.
 The immediate area around it was left intact, even throughout the construction of Opry Mills, which opened in May 2000.
 The outside was decorated with the commemorative plaques of country music Grammy winners, formerly of Opryland's StarWalk, until the display was retired, reconfigured, and moved downtown to become the Music City Walk of Fame in 2006.

 The Grand Ole Opry continues to be performed every Tuesday, Friday, Saturday, and occasionally Wednesday and Sunday at the Grand Ole Opry House.
 The site was added to the National Register of Historic Places on January 27, 2015.

 The Grand Ole Opry House was also the home of the Country Music Association Awards from 1974 to 2004, and hosted three weeks of tapings for the long-running game show Wheel of Fortune in 2003.
+The three weeks are: Country music stars week, Nashville week and sweethearts weeks.
 The venue has also been the site of the GMA Dove Awards on multiple occasions.